vamshi498/go-crud/README.md

-# go-crud
+# go-crud with postgres
-crud application in go
+crud application in go.
+It connects to postgres database

 #Helpfule Docker commands
 # build docker image